 An experienced attorney can help you seek justice for an abused nursing home resident whether it is through arbitration, a lawsuit or out-of-court negotiations.

-Call Tinker Law Firm, PLLC today or fill out our online contact form for a free claim evaluation.
+Call Tinker Law Firm, PLLC now at (206) 752-4366 or complete our online contact form for a free claim evaluation.

 Sources: